When you have urinary incontinence

 Some activities may increase leakage for some people.
 Things to avoid include:

-- Coughing, sneezing, and straining, and other actions that put extra pressure on the pelvic muscles.
+- Coughing, sneezing, straining, and other actions that put extra pressure on the pelvic muscles.
 Get treatment for a cold or lung problems that make you cough or sneeze.

 - Very heavy lifting.